ajndkr/lanarky/docs/getting-started.md

 ---
 hide:
   - navigation
+  - footer
 ---

 Let's build our first LLM microservice with Lanarky!

-We need to first install some extra dependencies as we will use OpenAI as the LLM provider.
+## Dependencies

+First, we will install Lanarky with the OpenAI adapter:

 <!-- termynal -->